iyu46/RemovedConnectionAlerts/README.md

 - UI to delete a friend or server from recorded history

-- interval checking? check resource use
+- interval checking? check resource use, observer

 - confirm stop() cleanup